Esri/Geospatial-Center-Code/README.md

 # Geospatial-Center

 A repository for helpful scripts created by the Geospatial Center team.
+The Geospatial Center is a group of Solution Engineers across different teams within Esri.
+Through our day-to-day work, we often find ourselves creating helpful scripts for products across the ArcGIS software stack.
+This repo will hold those scripts as they become available.

 For more information contact Adam Pfister ([apfister@esri.com](apfister@esri.com))